schorschinho/osprey/docs/02 - Before You Start.md

 While a job is progressing through the `LCGannet` pipeline, all raw and processed data associated with this job are stored in a MATLAB structure, the LCGannet *data container*.
-By default, this container is called `MRSCont`.
+By default, this container is called `MRSCont`, but you are free to give it a more meaningful variable name.

-`LCGannet`'s data handling is based entirely on the free MATLAB toolbox FID-A. The `LCGannet` folder contains a fully functioning version of FID-A, although it includes several modifications and additions compared to the original FID-A release.
+`LCGannet`'s data handling is based in large parts on the free MATLAB toolbox FID-A. The `LCGannet` folder contains a library of, sometimes modified, FID-A functions and additions.
+Please make sure that you do not include an installation of the original FID-A suite in your MATLAB path.

 The `MRSCont` container functions as a super-structure, containing FID-A structures for each dataset and processing step, along with additional information (e.g. a few basic QA metrics, quantification results, etc).

 ## How to organize your raw data

-Raw MRS data come in an overwhelming variety of formats, each producing different numbers of files.
+Raw MRS data come in an overwhelming variety of formats, each producing different numbers of files. `LCGannet` does not make a lot of assumptions with regard to your folder structure, since you specify the exact location for each file in a job file prior to each analysis.
+It is **highly** recommended, however, that you store different acquisitions in separate folders.
 Organizing your raw data in a consistent and meaningful way will save you a lot of time and nerves.

 To ensure optimal functioning of `LCGannet`, we suggest adapting the folder hierarchy [proposed by the BIDS (Brain Imaging Data Structure)